 French and Spanish

-Incoming students wishing to take the French or Spanish placement test must take one of the two tests between June 1 and July 31, 2013.
-These tests are on-line and should take an average of fifteen minutes.
+Incoming students wishing to take the French or Spanish placement test must do so between June 1 and July 31, 2014.
+The procedures for taking these tests are described below and should take an average of fifteen minutes.
 Additional information is included in the new student packet provided by the Student Affairs Office.

 Detailed instructions and test access are provided below.